bitgrip/angular-ngrx-blueprint/README.md

 Additional Information for Component Styles are here: <https://angular.io/guide/component-styles>

+## Translation

+Use ngx-translate library for i18n: <https://github.com/ngx-translate/core>

+As the loader we use the webpack translate loader <https://github.com/ngx-translate/http-loader#angular-cliwebpack-translateloader-example> for loading the latest translation files available during the application build.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.